 So who is Acxiom?
 We help the world’s largest brands understand consumers, unify marketing, and enable experiences that matter, using data for good.
-We are a consumer driven company.
-We focus on engagement with our consumers, alongside our clients, and ultimately how to use data in a good, ethical way, across a couple major, really talk tracks, if you will.
+We are a consumer-driven company.
+We focus on engagement with our consumers, alongside our clients, and ultimately how to use data in a good, ethical way, across a couple of majors, really talk tracks, if you will.

 John Riewerts (03:01):

 First and foremost personalization.
-Actually, in no particular order, focusing on personalization, that ability to recognize all consumers, in all different stages in the marketing ecosystem, and how we can have a really personalized engagement with any consumer along their journey, in real time.
-Activation and engagement, like I mentioned, we’re talking about reaching real people with the appropriate messages, at the appropriate time.
+Actually, in no particular order, focusing on personalization, the ability to recognize all consumers, in all different stages in the marketing ecosystem, and how we can have a really personalized engagement with any consumer along their journey, in real-time.
+Activation and engagement, as I mentioned, we’re talking about reaching real people with the appropriate messages, at the appropriate time.

-The combination of those three are what I see as some unique challenges that actually get right into the very discussion point that we’re talking about today.
-And third, data driven decision making.
-So, it does not make sense, we live in a data driven world, and we live in a world where data is not going away anytime soon.
+The combination of those three is what I see as some unique challenges that actually get right into the very discussion point that we’re talking about today.
+And third, data-driven decision making.
+So, it does not make sense, we live in a data-driven world, and we live in a world where data is not going away anytime soon.
 It’s exponentially getting bigger, and bigger, and bigger, and bigger.
 And so, how best do we use that for really the benefit of our clients, and the benefit of the consumers that they’re trying to reach?

 John Riewerts (04:18):